scottfr/SystemsBook/Models and Truth/Models and Truth.md

 The three distinctions just presented -- deterministic vs. stochastic, mechanistic vs. statistical, aggregated vs. disaggregated -- can be used to classify models.
 We can even use them to classify the models we have discussed in this ILE.
 Most of our models would be classified as deterministic (random chance is generally not explicitly incorporated in these models), mechanistic (we generally assume mechanisms rather than estimating dependencies from data), and highly aggregated (the agent based models are an exception).

-There are many nuances to these broad distinctions(e.g., the type of statistical techniques used for a statistical model).
+There are many nuances to these broad distinctions (e.g., the type of statistical techniques used for a statistical model).
 Many other distinctions can be made between model implementations, for example, the programming language or software that was used to implement the model.
 These distinctions and technical choices are important when constructing a model, however, what is of key importance is the utility of the model for fulfilling a specific goal.

 Technical details matter -- they can affect maintainability and other factors -- but they are of secondary interest to the adequacy of a model in fulfilling it main purpose.
 It would make as little sense to say a model was fundamentally bad because it was written in a relatively ancient programming language (like Pascal) as it would to say a model was fundamentally bad because it was, for instance, deterministic.
 Let's look back at Box's quote at the beginning of this chapter.
 We know all models are wrong, what we should really care about is their utility in meeting a specific task.

 So rather than using the aforementioned technical classifications to discuss models, we think it is more useful to base our discussions of models on the model’s driving purpose.
 This allows us to leave behind relatively mundane technical and implementation details to focus on what we really care about.
-Among the many different reasons for building models, they all boil down basically to three broad purposes: prediction, inference, and narrative.
+Among the many different reasons for building models, they all boil down basically to three broad purposes displayed in Figure 1: prediction, inference, and narrative.

 ![Figure 1.
 Three Usages of Models](Usages.png)